-IMPROPERLY CLASSIFIED AS AN INDEPENDENT CONTRACTOR WHILE MAKING SALES FOR LIFE ALERT
+IMPROPERLY CLASSIFIED AS AN INDEPENDENT CONTRACTOR WHILE MAKING SALES

 In order to assess whether you are an independent contractor, consider whether: